readyready15728/misc/agonia-notes.md

   some work at the Crafting Guild, a little east of here at 74,162 where Mastersmith Vendrick has recently set up a new world-class smithing forge.
 And there's always the ancient's academy, I will tell you more when you get back."
+- "Ok here is the list of what I need, think you can handle it?
+Of course you can, look at you, you were destined for this.
+All I know is that Permiana are usually in Plains, Babirusa in Forests, White-winged bats in Wastes, Desert Scorpions in... well Deserts obviously... and Scolopendras in Mountains."
+- "Notice how, instead of using 50 turns (5 times 10), we used only 30.
+Doing
+  lump crafts is a very efficient way to get more bang for your turns.
+But heads-up!
+The XP reward is based on how many turns we actually spent!
+So we received 300XP.
+Crafting the shields one by one would have cost us 50 turns, but would have earned us 500XP.
+Therefore in some cases, if you are not so interested in saving turns, but rather in optimizing your ingredients and maximizing your training, then you will want to craft items one-by-one rather than lumping them."
+- Store gold in the bank, using the "Downtown" area of New Heaven.
+- "From my understanding, Meolanias should roam in plains, Giant Venus Fly Traps in forests, White vipers in wastes, Mohawkuanas in the mountains, and Desert Iguanas in... well take a wild guess..."